johan-bolmsjo/speak/doc/speak-spec.md

 Design Considerations
 =====================

 The rationale for some design choices are listed here.
 The primary languages that code generation is planed for is C, Go and C++, this affects some decisions.

 - No underscore letters are allowed in the field or type names to be able to string together package, type and field names with underscores in the C generated code.
 Camel case will have to do.

 - The rule that types must begin with a capital letter and fields with a lowercase one is mostly for aesthetic reasons.
 However in Go the field names will have to be converted to begin with a capital letter to be exported from its package.
 At least this rule will disallow two fields with the same name except the capitalisation of the first letter.

-- Circular package dependencies are not allowed to make code generation easier.
+- Package and type dependencies must form a DAG to make code generation simpler.

 Implementation Hints